gyeomo/Coarse-to-fine_Generation_of_Diffusion/README.md

 - diffusers/schedulers/scheduling_ddpm.py
 - diffusers/pipelines/ddpm/pipeline_ddpm.py

-The parts we modified in diffusers are expressed as annotations (ICCV2023).
+The parts we modified in diffusers are expressed as annotations (TNNLS).

 ## Requirements